 - In Logger Pro, determine the portion of the Position vs. Time graph in which the cart was moving with constant acceleration.

 - Highlight this portion of the graph.
 Under the "Analyze" menu, click "Quadratic Fit."
 This function determines the coefficients A, B, and C of a best-fit quadratic through the highlighted data.
 Does a quadratic function seem to fit the data?

 - What did Logger Pro calculate the quadratic coefficient A to be?
 Be sure to include the units.

-- Print these graphs and staple them into your notebook.
+Print these graphs for your report.